alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-10-23-do-charity-repel-qadr.md

 layout: post
 published: true
 publisher: alsalafiyyah@icloud.com
-title: "Do supplication and voluntary charity repel the Divine Decree and Predestination?"
+title: Do supplication and voluntary charity repel the Divine Decree and Predestination?
-hijri: "Rabi' Al-Awwal 06, 1442"
+hijri: '1442-03-06'
 date: 2020-10-23
-source: "Majmu' Fatawa 6/262"
+source: Majmu' Fatawa 6/262
 lang: en
 locale: en
-category: [fatwas]
+category:
+- fatwas
 note: false
-summary: "A Muslim should be keen to venture means of goodness and avoid means of evil, asking Allah to guide and help them do what pleases Him and avoid every evil."
+summary: A Muslim should be keen to venture means of goodness and avoid means of evil, asking Allah to guide and help them do what pleases Him and avoid every evil.
 muftis:
   shaykh:
   - name: Shaykh Ibn Baz
     url: /biography/binbaz
 ---

 ### Question:
 Do supplication and Sadaqah (voluntary charity) repel the Divine Decree and Predestination?